OLT Logo clr

 NEW!
 BI001: Managing the Social Security Maze

-How do I go about applying for Social Security?
-Knowledge is the key to successfully managing the Social Security maze.
-Medicare plan choices are so confusing!
-This course will help you make the right decisions when applying for Social Security and help you maximize the benefits you may receive.
+This course teaches you what you need to know to make decisions about Social Security that will affect your bottom line (SS payments) by $1,800 a month, $20,000 a year, or over $200,000 by the time you reach age 85.
+This course will help you with completing your application for Social Security and determining what benefits you may receive.
 It also takes a look at the Medicare Program, the ins and outs of disability under Social Security, the Supplemental Security Income program, and Medicaid eligibility.
 Armed with this knowledge, you will be able to make more informed decisions about Social Security.
 Click here to enroll.

 Managing the Social Security Maze consists of seven units.